TokiToki21/DeployApp/README.md

 # DeployApp
-A Python API that will search through a sqlite3 database that has information of certain devices.
+A Python based GUI that will search through a sqlite3 database that has information of certain devices.

 Three types of devices will be in the database: Laptops, Servers, Thin Clients